 To get the right exposure you need to test what the aperture setting would be if you used a 1/15th sec exposure without the filter in place.
 Then use that aperture with an exposure of 45 secs.
 Look at the histogram that comes with the resulting image and adjust the exposure time until you get the result that you are after.

 How do I get a Big Stopper?

-Try the Hoya Pro ND1000 Filter but make sure that the filter size will fit the front of your lens.
+Try the Hoya Pro ND1000 or B&W (which is a German manufacturer) equivalent filter but make sure that the filter size will fit the front of your lens.